 UPSC Prelims Syllabus – General Science

-In UPSC Prelims, candidates should not spent a lot of time preparing General Science from theory books as most questions come from topics/issues in the news.
+In UPSC civil services prelims syllabus, candidates should not spend a lot of time preparing General Science from theory books as most questions come from topics/issues in the news.
 However, some focus areas as a broad reference are given below.